 They will face many obstacles in the way of fulfilling their dreams and at last will succeed.

-July 9th, 18th and 27th – They are blessed with the energy of Mars and Moon.
+July 9th, 18th and 27th – They are blessed with the energy of Mars and the Moon.

 They will be successful in any business they do.